What is Clinical Supervision?

 Since 1993 I have offered clinical supervision to new and seasoned clinicians, as well as graduate interns and social workers seeking clinical licensure with the Board of Social Work.
 It has been and continues to be one of the richest and most rewarding things that I do and I have thankfully maintained connections with everyone who has been through the process with me over the years.

-In addition to regularly renewing my own CEUs as a clinical supervisor, which allows me to help folks getting their licenses, I teach a day-long workshop, “Trauma-informed Clinical Supervision,” for supervisors who want to be able to do this activity as well.
+In addition to regularly renewing my own CEUs as a clinical supervisor, which allows me to help folks getting their licenses, I teach a day-long workshop, “Mindful Supervision,” for supervisors who want to be able to do this activity as well.